Mediterranean cuisine: Origins

 The haricot beans used in a southern French cassoulet were brought to Europe from the Americas.

 The ingredients of Mediterranean cuisine are to an extent different from those of the cuisine of Northern Europe, with olive oil instead of butter, and wine instead of beer.
 The list of available ingredients has changed over the centuries.
 One major change was the introduction of many foods by the Arabs to Portugal, Spain, and Sicily in the Middle Ages.
 Those foods included aubergines, spinach, sugar cane, rice, apricots, and citrus fruits, creating the distinctive culinary tradition of Al-Andalus.

 Another major change was the arrival of foods from the Americas in early modern times (around the sixteenth century), notably the incorporation of the potato into Northern European cuisine, (Note: Barrels of potatoes were exported from the Canary Islands to Antwerp in 1567.) and the eager adoption of the tomato into Mediterranean cuisine.
 The tomato, so central now to that cuisine, was first described in print by Pietro Andrea Mattioli in 1544.
 Similarly, many of the species of Phaseolus beans now used around the Mediterranean, including P. vulgaris (the French or haricot bean), were brought back from the Americas by Spanish and Portuguese explorers.

+In mountainous areas of the Mediterranean, wheat was often replaced by chestnuts as a staple food, earning the chestnut tree the name "bread tree".